corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/tutorial-cordapp.md

 * **clients** contains the source code for Spring Boot integration.
 * **config** contains the Log4j 2 configuration.
 * **contracts-java** and **workflows-java** contain the source code for the sample CorDapp written in Java.
 * **contracts-kotlin** and **workflows-kotlin** contain the same source code, but written in Kotlin.
-CorDapps can be developed in either Java and Kotlin
+CorDapps can be developed in either Java and Kotlin.
 * **gradle** contains the Gradle Wrapper, which allows the use of Gradle without installing it yourself and worrying about which version is required.
 * **lib** contains the Quasar jar, which rewrites your CorDapp’s flows to be checkpointable.